cross-seed/cross-seed.org/docs/tutorials/data-based-matching.md

 │  |  ├─ Movie.mkv  # 2

 dataDirs: ["/data/radarr", ...],
-maxDataDepth: 2, # cross-seed will not search 'Movie/' itself, using 1 won't search anything here
+maxDataDepth: 2, # cross-seed will not search 'Movie/' itself, using a value of 1 will do nothing
 ```
 ```
 data/